 Working With Your Auditor: Setting Expectations Early

 Your auditor is your partner in this process, not your adversary.
+A SOC 2 audit is an independent audit conducted by a third party to objectively assess your controls and provide assurance to your customers.
 Understanding the audit process—including how the soc audit is conducted, what evidence is required, and how scope is determined—is essential for a successful SOC 2 engagement.
 Consulting an auditor early can help you refine your SOC 2 scope based on your organization’s specific needs and risks.
 You will also need to provide justification to SOC 2 auditors for any Trust Services Criteria you believe do not apply to your services, and document your systems and controls thoroughly to provide sufficient evidence during the SOC 2 external audit.
+Regularly evaluating and documenting your controls is critical to ensure compliance with SOC 2 requirements and to be fully prepared for the audit.
 Here’s how to have productive scoping conversations:

 Before the First Meeting: